aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 2 - Threat Protection/README.md

 ![image alt text](./media/image_9.png)

-3. Click on the "**Send request and view request headers and body**" flow under Proxy Endpoints default, and then click on **+Step** on the upper right of the Request flow to attach a JSON Threat Pretection policy.
+3. Click on the "**Send request and view request headers and body**" flow under Proxy Endpoints default, and then click on **+Step** on the upper right of the Request flow to attach a JSON Threat Protection policy.

 ![image alt text](./media/select-json-flow-for-policy.png)